 - 1. Have there been any changes in property information? - 2.
-Have there been any major changes in management objectives? - 3.
+Have there been any major changes in management objectives? - a.
+If so, why? - b.
+Are you meeting your stated management objectives? - 3.
+When did you last update your forest management plan? - 4.
 Have you conducted a commercial harvest project since the last check-in? - a.
 Please describe timber harvest activity: volume, species, grade, purchaser - b.
-Please describe the harvest methods, acres treated, stand prescription, and post-harvest activities - 4.
+Please describe the harvest methods, acres treated, stand prescription, and post-harvest activities - 5.
 Have you conducted a pre-commercial thinning? - a.
-Please describe the stand, change in trees per acre, acres, how work was done - 5.
+Please describe the stand, change in trees per acre, acres, how work was done - 6.
 Do you have plans for an upcoming harvest? - a.
 If so, when?
 Methods?
 Acres?
-Treatment goals? - 6.
+Treatment goals? - 7.
 Have you done any value-added manufacturing since the last check-in? - a.
-If so, please describe - 7.
+If so, please describe - 8.
 Has there been any commercial harvest of non-timber forest products? - a.
-Please describe the species, volume, area harvested, how you monitor the site - 8.
+Please describe the species, volume, area harvested, how you monitor the site - 9.
 Have you used any pesticides or other chemicals in your forest? - a.
-Please provide the following: - herbicide name, - quantity used, - date range of application, - area treated, - location, - method of application, - target species, - observations of effectiveness (post-herbicide monitoring) - 9.
+Please provide the following: - herbicide name, - quantity used, - date range of application, - area treated, - location, - method of application, - target species, - observations of effectiveness (post-herbicide monitoring) - 10.
 Have you used any biological control agents, genetically modified organisms, or exotic species in your forest management? - a.
-If so, please describe: - 10.
-Has there been any new road construction? - a.
-If so, please describe - 11.
-Describe any road maintenance and monitoring.

-- 12. Have you had to do any bridge installation/removal?

-- a.
-If so, please describe

-- 13. Have you had to do any culvert installation/removal?

-- a.
-If so, please describe

-- 14. Have you had any erosion problems?

-- a.
-If so, please describe

-- 15. Have you conducted any management activities next to a waterbody?

-- a.
-If so, please describe

-- 16. Do you have problems with invasive species?

-- a.
-Which species?

-- b.
-How are you treating them?

-- 17. Do you have old-growth on your forest?

-- a.
-Please describe any old-growth or changes to old-growth.

-- 18. Describe how you have monitored your forest in the past year and how you are updating your management records.

-- 19. Any sightings of rare, threatened, or endangered species?

-- a.
-Any work to enhance habitat?

-- b.
-Is your forest enrolled in any habitat programs with ODFW, WDFW, USFWS?

-- 20. Are you currently enrolled in cost-share programs?

-- a.
-If so, please describe
+If so, please describe:

-- 21. Do you need a site visit?
+- 11. Has there been any new road construction? - a.
+If so, please describe - 12.
+Describe any road maintenance and monitoring. - 13.
+Have you had to do any bridge or culvert installation/removal? - a.
+If so, please describe - 14.
+Have you had any erosion problems? - a.
+If so, please describe - 15.
+Have you conducted any management activities next to a waterbody? - a.
+If so, please describe - 16.
+Do you have problems with invasive species? - a.
+Which species? - b.
+How are you treating them? - 17.
+Any sightings of rare, threatened, or endangered species? - a.
+Any work to enhance habitat? - b.
+Is your forest enrolled in any habitat programs with ODFW, WDFW, USFWS? - 18.
+Do you have old-growth on your forest, or areas that you have classified as high conservation value forest (HCVF)? - a.
+Please describe any changes to old-growth or HCVF. - 19.
+Of your production forest, how much of the land is regenerated naturally, and how much is generated by replanting (number of acres or percentage)? - 20.
+Describe how you have monitored your forest in the past year and how you are updating your management records. - 21.
+Are you currently enrolled in cost-share programs? - a.
+If so, please describe - 22.
+Do you need a site visit? - 23.
+Anything else you'd like us to know?